ocean-uhh/seasenselib/docs/source/overview.rst

-CTD Tools overview
+SeaSenseLib overview
 ===============================

-Some notes about how to use the CTD Tools package, and where it fits into a data processing pipeline.
+Some notes about how to use the SeaSenseLib package, and where it fits into a data processing pipeline.